 Oleocanthal, a peppery polyphenol with antioxidant qualities, is one of the phenolic compounds naturally found in extra-virgin olive oil.
 Quality extra virgin olive oils will always list their polyphenol count, with levels above 220 considered high.
 (All of our extra virgin olive oils are above 220, with our 500mL bottle of Early Harvest – Greek Extra Virgin Olive Oil clocking in the highest at 507.)

-And the most breathtaking thing about oleocanthal goes well beyond that sting at the back of your throat!
+The most breathtaking thing about oleocanthal goes well beyond that sting at the back of your throat!
 According to An Appraisal of the Oleocanthal-Rich Extra Virgin Olive Oil (EVOO) and Its Potential Anticancer and Neuroprotective Properties, a study published in 2023 by the National Library of Medicine, “Preclinical evidence supports the existence of antioxidant and anti-inflammatory properties exerted by the polyphenol oleocanthal, which belongs to the EVOO minor polar compound subclass of secoiridoids (like oleuropein).”
-In other words, scientists have cited EVOO as one of the key factors in the well-documented antioxidant and anti-inflammatory benefits of the Mediterranean Diet.

-In fact, an article from the National Library of Medicine, states that oleocanthal found in olive oil is a natural anti-inflammatory akin to ibuprofen, stating, “Newly pressed extra-virgin olive oil contains oleocanthal--a compound whose pungency induces a strong stinging sensation in the throat, not unlike that caused by solutions of the non-steroidal anti-inflammatory drug ibuprofen… .”
+In fact, an article from the National Library of Medicine states that oleocanthal found in olive oil is a natural anti-inflammatory akin to ibuprofen, stating, “Newly pressed extra-virgin olive oil contains oleocanthal–a compound whose pungency induces a strong stinging sensation in the throat, not unlike that caused by solutions of the non-steroidal anti-inflammatory drug ibuprofen… .”

 Tastes Like… Classic Tasting Notes of Olive Oil